adamsilver/fdpb/03-Book-A-Flight.md

 ### Breaking the rules

 There are many seats on a plane, therefore there are many inputs on-screen.
 Traditional advice says radio buttons should be used when there are less than 7 choices, otherwise use a select box.
 As designers, rules allow us to think less.
 In the context of a long form, the rule makes sense.
-But there are always exceptions to rules.
+But there are always exceptions to the rule.
 When blindly accept rules, without thinking about the context, the resulting solution can suffer.

 Our context is different.
 Choosing a seat is a niche interaction and therefore benefits from special treatment.
 Also, we don't have the same problem as a standard form because we're using One Thing Per Page from chapter 2.
 This lets us use the majority of the screen to design something better.